abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > qualities, when adopted and carried out, lead to harm and to
 > suffering’—then you should abandon them.
 >
-> “What do you think, Kalāmas?
+> “What do you think, Kālāmas?
 When greed arises in a person, does it
 > arise for welfare or for harm?”
 >
 > “For harm, lord.”